decentraland/adr/docs/ADR-45-entities-v4.md

 ## Consequences

-No v3 entities will be accepted after deadline.
+No v3 entities will be accepted in deployment after the deadline.
 Landowners will face new size limits on their parcels.
 If someone actually exceeds the max size limit and wants to change something on their scene, then they will have to remove files until they respect the new limit size.